tencentyun/intlcloud-documents/yehe_doc/网络/私有网络/操作指南/IP 与 网卡/高可用虚拟 IP/绑定或解绑 EIP_intl_en.md

 1. Log in to the [VPC console](https://console.cloud.tencent.com/vpc/) and select **IP and Interface** > **HAVIP** on the left sidebar.
 2. Select the target region on the HAVIP management page.
 3. Select the HAVIP from which EIP will be unbound, and click **Unbind** under the **Operation** column.
-4. In the pop-up dialog box, read the notes, and click **OK** to unbind the EIP.
+4. In the pop-up, read the notes, and click **OK** to unbind the EIP.
    >!
    >+ Your public network business may be affected after unbinding the EIP.
 Please get ready in advance.
    >+ After being unbound, the EIP will be idle and incur an idle fee.
 You can directly release unused EIPs to avoid costs.